Sreeparvathy-Radhakrishnan/Spotify-Streaming-Popularity-Analytics-Dashboard/README.md

 📌 Project Overview

 This project presents a Power BI dashboard that analyzes the most streamed songs and artists on Spotify (2024 dataset).
-The goal is to uncover streaming patterns, highlight top-performing artists and tracks, and provide insights into music consumption trends.The dashboard helps explore key performance indicators (KPIs) around popularity, explicit content, platform presence, and streaming distribution, enabling deeper understanding of how artists and songs gain traction on Spotify.
+The goal is to uncover streaming patterns, highlight top-performing artists and tracks and provide insights into music consumption trends.The dashboard helps explore key performance indicators (KPIs) around popularity, explicit content, platform presence and streaming distribution, enabling deeper understanding of how artists and songs gain traction on Spotify.

 ⚙️ Tech Stack